 Our research-led teaching encourages you to take a critical view of the law, engaging with the latest research undertaken by expert academics.
 Our diverse, international community of staff and students provides a dynamic and engaging environment to gain the professional legal skills and knowledge you need to change the world we live in.

-In addition to your Law modules, you study modules focusing on Quantitative Research.
-Statistics and data analysis are increasingly important in a huge range of fields, including policing and criminal justice, business and finance, and the media.
-Quantitative methods are important in the academic study of law, offering a toolkit to compare legal systems across time and space, analyse policy and explore the relationship between the law and wider society.
+Statistics and data analysis are becoming more and more important in a huge range of fields, including policing and criminal justice, business and finance, and the media.
+Quantitative methods offer a toolkit to compare legal systems across time and space, analyse policy and explore the relationship between the law and wider society.

 The University will consider applications from students offering a wide range of qualifications.
 All applications are assessed on an individual basis but some of our typical requirements are listed below.
 Students offering qualifications not listed are welcome to contact our Admissions Team for further advice.
 Please also see our general entry requirements.